Shabad Kaur Khalsa LCPC, LMFT, E-RYT500, C-IAYT

 Yes, I work with several clients as an adjunct to their current primary psychotherapy.
 I do encourage clients to let their current psychotherapist know that they are also meeting with me.

 I am a Sikh, the world's fifth largest faith tradition, which teaches that all things come from the same source.
 The way of dress was originally designed to denote and support a path of service.
 I'm expressive of my faith, but I do not proselytize or force my beliefs on others, nor am I dogmatic, instead working to make it safe for clients to express their own spiritual beliefs if it is appropriate to their therapeutic process.
 My name translates to ‘Princess of the Divine Vibration.’
-My first name is pronounced ‘SHA’bd Kor’.

 Please don’t hesitate to email me with any other questions you may have: